ExerentPrime/Rivenvale/README.md

 - You may clone the Rivenvale repository and deploy it on your device for personal use only.
 - Commercial use is strictly prohibited.
-- You are permitted to modify the code for personal purposes, but you must not alter the Rivenvale logo or name.
+- You are permitted to modify the code for personal purposes, but you must not alter the Rivenvale logo and name.
 The logo is located in the repository file `Rivenvale_logo.png`.
 - If you are developing your own bot using Rivenvale’s code as a reference, you are free to create your own unique logo and name to establish your bot’s distinct identity.
 However, you may not use Rivenvale’s proprietary assets, including but not limited to `bg.png`, `best.pt`, or any other associated files provided in the Rivenvale repository.

 ## 📥 Cloning the Repository